Jack876/data-analyst-program/README.md

 Using the WHERE statement, we can display subsets of tables based on conditions that must be met.
 You can also think of the WHERE command as filtering the data.

+ shows how this can be used, and in the upcoming concepts, you will learn some common operators that are useful with the WHERE' statement.

+Common symbols used in WHERE statements include: